ravendb/docs/Articles/Raven.Documentation.Articles/articles/codeproject-presents-ravendb-cloud-step-by-step.markdown

 {SOCIAL-MEDIA-LIKE/}

 <br/>
 It takes more time to read about how to spin up a RavenDB Cloud Database than to spin it up.
-Judah Gabriel Himango does a great job of <a href="https://www.codeproject.com/Articles/5164620/Getting-Started-with-RavenDB-Cloud-Database" target="_blank">walking you through it</a>.
+Judah Gabriel Himango does a great job of <a href="https://www.codeproject.com/Articles/5164620/Getting-Started-with-RavenDB-Cloud-Database" target="_blank" rel="nofollow">walking you through it</a>.

 See how Judah spins up a free instance of RavenDB Cloud.
 He secures it with a certificate and then shows you the code to connect from a C# web app.